ofek/asciinema.github.io/docs/manual/server/index.md

 [asciinema.org](https://asciinema.org) is a public asciinema server instance managed by the asciinema team, offering free hosting for terminal recordings, available to everyone.
-Read [About asciinema.org](dot-org.md) to learn more about this instance.
+Check [asciinema.org/about](https://asciinema.org/about) to learn more about this instance.

 asciinema server is self-hosting friendly, and can be deployed in any containerized environment, both for public or internal/private use.
 If you're